 - Not suited for operating with external pumps

 Hydrogels are the perfect material for encapsulating cells because of their hydrophilic nature, high permeability, transparency, and their biocompatibility.
 They have been used in many applications such as cell-to-cell interaction, drug delivery, artificial tissue constructs, and regenerative medicine1.
-In recent years, a variety of microfluidic 3D cell culture platforms have been developed for recreating complex and well-controlled 3D microenvironments that mimic the biological niche.
+In recent years, with the fabrication of microfluidic chips, a variety of microfluidic 3D cell culture platforms have been developed for recreating complex and well-controlled 3D microenvironments that mimic the biological niche.

 In particular, culturing cells in hydrogels has shown to be useful in helping cells retain their native tissue-specific functions by mimicking the in vivo 3D tissue environment.
 The combination of 3D-hydrogel cell cultures with microfluidics offers several advantages including appropriate microscale dimensions that are comparable to in vivo microstructures, the establishment of chemical gradients to create dynamic 3D microenvironments, and creation of reproducible medium-matrix biointerfaces8.

 Several methods exist for the integration of hydrogels in microfluidics, including a soft lithography-based approach with sacrificial or reusable templates, photopolymerization, and local integration10.
-Over the past decade, hydrogels, such as agarose, Matrigel, polyethylene glycol diacrylate (PEG-DA) alginate, and chitosan, have been frequently used to fabricate different microfluidic devices.
+Over the past decade, hydrogels, such as agarose, Matrigel, polyethylene glycol diacrylate (PEG-DA) alginate, and chitosan, have been frequently used in the microfabrication of microfluidic chips.

-As gels such as agarose are commercially available and relatively inexpensive, thus easy to obtain.
-Moreover, Gels are malleable with various designs and accurate size calibration, allowing for quantitative fabrication.
+Gels like agarose are commercially available and relatively inexpensive, thus easy to obtain.
+Moreover, gels are malleable and available in various designs and size calibrations, allowing for quantitative fabrication.

-- Soft lithography for gel micro-fabrication is very similar to the soft lithographic methods explained in the polymers section.
-As most gel materials can maintain a liquid state before they solidify into gel state, liquid gel can be poured into a designed template and replicate the structure from the mold.
+- Soft lithography for gel micro-fabrication is similar to the soft lithographic methods explained in the polymers section.
+As most gel materials can maintain a liquid state before they solidify into a gel state, liquid gel can be poured into a designed template and replicate the structure from the mold.
 The solidified gel can easily be peeled off from a photoresist or PDMS molds.
-Using this method, hydrogels can be used to form microfluidic devices or cell confinement structures.
+Using this method, hydrogels can be used in the production of microfluidic chips or cell confinement structures.
 The traditional soft lithography microfluidic method can easily fabricate a device with two-dimensional complexity or quasi-2D layered structure upon exact placement of each element.
 For applications demanding 3D architectures but not accurate channel size, a 3D and degradable template coated with hydrogel can be produced.
 The template is subsequently sacrificed to generate microfluidic structures in the bulk materials.
 More information can be found in the paper written by Zhang et al.10

 - In the local integration method, the creation of gel structures is performed in a microfluidic device.
 Because of the laminar nature of flow in microfluidic systems, various gels can be co-introduced in a microchannel, and these flows form a laminated structure (figure 4b).
-The microfluidic channel is thus divided into multiple layers separated by microslabs of hydrogels.
+In this method, for the microfabrication of microfluidic chips, the microfluidic channel is thus divided into multiple layers separated by microslabs of hydrogels.
 A solidification process is finally performed.
 Many studies recently used flow-solidification based gel integration methods to produce hydrogels.